How to apply

 Postgraduate Certificate: comprises 4 modules

-You may choose to begin your study by registering for a Postgraduate Certificate, or even a single module (see Professional development).
+You may choose to begin your study by registering for a Postgraduate Certificate, or even a single module (see Levels of learning).
 Credits can be accumulated towards a Diploma or MSc over time.

 The online application process allows the university to give a good service by processing applications quickly.
 Your application must be supported by documentary evidence of entry qualifications (including English language where appropriate) and academic transcripts.
 You are strongly advised to send your documents, including transcripts, as soon as you make your online application as we may not be able to make a decision about your application until we receive them.